cathoderay/dbl/README.md

   ```
       $ ./scripts/install.sh
   ```
-  This step will compile and move necessary files to your $HOME/.dbl folder and add an alias to your .bashrc and .zshrc.
+  This step will compile and move necessary files to your `$HOME/.dbl` folder and add an alias to your `.bashrc` and `.zshrc`.

 1. Restart your terminal, so new alias take effect and you can simple run:
   ```